Home Selling Tips: A Sellers Library

 - Remove clutter from attics, garages, basements before you put your home on the market.
 It's a great time to get rid of all that junk you've been hauling around for years.
 Make sure all stairs are clear and well lighted.
 Put new bulbs in the attic and basement.
 Let your prospective buyers know you aren't hiding anything, and you have LOTS of storage space.

-Selling Your Home – Do It Yourself or Hire a Realtor?
+Selling Your Home – DIY or Hire a Realtor?

 When a home owner decides to sell FSBO (For Sale By Owner) instead of hiring a REALTOR®, the reason is usually to avoid paying a real estate commission.